Classification: PARP Inhibitor

 - Add extra flavor to meat or fish by marinating it in sweet juices, sweet and sour sauce or dressings.
 Use seasonings like basil, oregano or rosemary to add flavor.
 Bacon, ham and onion can add flavor to vegetables.

 This medication can cause liver toxicity, which your oncology care team may monitor for using blood tests called liver function tests.
 Notify your healthcare provider if you notice yellowing of the skin or eyes, your urine appears dark or brown, or you have pain in your abdomen, as these can be signs of liver toxicity

 Insomnia is a change in sleep and can include not being able to sleep or difficulty falling or staying asleep.
 This medication can cause or worsen pre-existing insomnia.
 Inform your healthcare provider if you are experiencing changes in your sleep.

 Less common, but important side effects can include:

-- Cardiac Issues: This medication can cause high blood pressure and heart palpitations.
-Your blood pressure and heart rate will be monitored frequently.
+- Heart Problems/High Blood Pressure: This medication can cause high blood pressure and heart palpitations.
+Your blood pressure and heart rate will be monitored often.
 If you have symptoms such as headache, dizziness, feeling like your heart is racing, skipping a beat or fluttering, call your care team right away.